Interview Questions and Answers to Prepare You for a Job Interview Process.

 - I wanted to focus on finding a job that is nearer to home / that represents new challenges / where I can grow professionally / that helps me advance my career.

 4. What do you do in your current role?

-- I’m responsible for the day-to-day running of the business / for recording and conveying messages for the departments.
+- I’m responsible for the day-to-day running of the business / for recording and conveying messages to the departments.

-- I ensure that high standard of customer care is maintained.
+- I ensure that a high standard of customer care is maintained.